openwebwork/webwork2/conf/README.md

 ## Running webwork2 for development

+There are two important settings that you may need to change in `site.conf`

-Make sure that `$server_root_url` in site.conf is set to `http://localhost:3000`.
+- make sure that `$server_root_url` is set to `http://localhost:3000`.
+- make sure that `$pg_dir` is set to the top of your pg directory.

 After any other changes in the initial configuration of webwork2 you are ready to run webwork2 for development.
 To do so from the webwork2 directory execute the following

 ```bash
 ./bin/dev_scripts/webwork2-morbo
 ```

 Note that if you have permissions set for standard production use, then you may need to run this script as the server user.
-You can do this on Ubuntu/Debian systems with
+You can do this on Ubuntu/Debian systems or MacOS with

 ```bash
 sudo -u www-data ./bin/dev_scripts/webwork2-morbo